yaroslaff/testmsg/README.md

 - Messages does not looks spammy or very suspicious
 - Easy to use and repeat test
 - Ability to customize messages
+- Work well with msmtp or other full-featured SMTP client (e.g. which can send over secure SMTP connection with authentication)

 ## Installation
 ~~~